nuchs/Isnaegrate/Learnings.md

 - don't put them in the nuget package until they've stabilised, it's a pain the arse while you're iterating.
 - Namespace collisions are easy when you have lots of contracts, make liberal use of packages
 - clean rebuilds often, the protobuf compiler gets wedged frequently
+- Everythign is a value type.
+You need to think how to deal with the absence of a response - null is not an option try Maybe
+- grpc can only convert from datetimes if they are utc

 ** Docker
 - the build system needs to be in a separate stack from the deployed app (otherwise it can't come up to build stuff)